-You want to sort your List in your VB.NET program.
+Sort List.
+A VB.NET List can be sorted.
 The List type has a useful subroutine called Sort that will sort your List either by a default sorting order or with a custom one.

-anchovyThis is the most advanced example on this page.
+Sort with lambda.
 Here, we create a List of strings, and then call Sort with a lambda expression argument.
-Our lambda expression begins with the Function keyword and receives two String parameters.
-Next, it returns the result of CompareTo on the Length properties of the String parameters.
-This means the List is sorted by the lengths of its strings, from shortest to longest.
+Our lambda expression begins with the Function keyword and receives 2 String parameters.

 Module Module1